sirhusain101/ultimate-extension-boilerplate/README.md

     - Output the built files to the `dist/` directory for each browser.

   - You can then load the production build in your browser using the same steps as above, but selecting the `dist/chrome` or `dist/firefox` directories.

+## Contributing

+If you have any suggestions, feedback, or want to contribute to this template, feel free to do so!
+Here are a few ways you can contribute:

+- ### Open Issues:

+  If you encounter any bugs or have feature requests, please open an issue in the repository.

+- ### Submit Pull Requests:

+  If you have improvements or fixes, you can submit a pull request.
+Please ensure that your code follows the project's coding style and includes appropriate tests if applicable.

+- ### Documentation:

+  Help improve the documentation by suggesting edits or adding new sections that could benefit other users.

+- ### Share Your Experience:
+  If you use this template for your own projects, consider sharing your experience or any modifications you made that could help others.

+Your contributions are greatly appreciated and help make this template better for everyone!

 ## License